mshow34jt/wscont/README.md

 ### Run container recommended adjustments:
 * Mapped folder locations.
 Please map config, data, log, localtime similar to above.
 * Mapped port numbers for container httpd to host listening port.
+* apache user within container must have access to mapped data, log, and config folders.
+This is accomplished in different ways depending on whether the docker service is run as root or a user (rootless).
+The container is still expected to be launched/owned by non-root user in both cases.
-* apacheUID and apacheGID environments are optional but recommended to avoid permissions issues on the mapped folders owned by an external user.
-Note, these are intended to be set to the user running the container and will become "apache" within the container context.
+Root docker service (most common): apacheUID and apacheGID environments are set to ensure access to config, log, and data folders specified.
+These are usally set to the user running the container and will become "apache" within the container context.
+Rootless docker service (run as user):
+"rootless" environment: Required to be set to "1" when running container under user level docker service.
+Adds apache user to container "root" group in container context, which translates to the user's group on the host environment.
+NOT RECOMMENDED for running container under system docker service.

 ### After container started:
 * Recommend changing default admin password via web browser to port.